isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust.md

 <p></p>
 <p>Depending on your role in the supply chain, transaction costs such as
 blockchain gas fees may apply.</p>
-<p>Outsource and subscription service from TradeTrust ready partner will
+<p>Outsource and/or subscription service from TradeTrust ready partner will
 apply.</p>
 <p></p>
 <p>Reach out to us to learn more about how much the costs and what you can